Thechuy1609/WorkingHours_Counter/README.md

 # MyWorkingApp

 App build with Ruby on Rails,html,tailwind css,javascript and ruby.
-App for tracking your working hours and progress by week, month and year.
+App for tracking your working hours, make projects and save sessions.

 # Users can: